Mary Jo Firnbach

 Volunteer Assistant Coach

 Suzanne Tadlock returns for her fourth year as the volunteer assistant for Carolina softball.

 Tadlock joined the Tar Heels for the 2013 season after coaching high school softball at Leesville Road High School for 15 years, as well as serving as the Donna J Papa Softball Camp Director for the past four years.

 “Suzanne brings a wealth of knowledge and experience to our program,” head coach Donna J. Papa said of Tadlock’s hiring.
-She started a leadership academy at Leesville Road High School when she worked there, she has coached at the travel ball level and she has worked with the NCAA YES softball clinics at the DI, II, III levels as a field director and clinician.”
-Suzanne works with the hitters and infielders and assist with our camps and clinics.
+She coached at Leesville Road High School, for 15 years, and built a program and culture respected by many.
+She started a softball leadership academy when she worked there, she has coached at the travel ball level and she has worked with the NCAA YES softball clinics at the DI, II, III levels as a field director and clinician.”
+Suzanne works with the hitters and infielders and serves as our Summer Camp Director.

 Tadlock is a graduate of UNC Greensboro (1990), where she played softball for the Spartans.